Common raven: Conservation and management

-Compared to many smaller Corvus species (such as American crow), ravens prefer undisturbed mountain or forest habitat or rural areas over urban areas.
+Compared to many smaller Corvus species (such as carrion crow and American crow), ravens prefer undisturbed mountain or forest habitat or rural areas over urban areas.
 In other areas, their numbers have increased dramatically and they have become agricultural pests.
 Common ravens can cause damage to crops, such as nuts and grain, or can harm livestock, particularly by killing young goat kids, lambs and calves.
 Ravens generally attack the faces of young livestock, but the more common raven behaviour of scavenging may be misidentified as predation by ranchers.

 In the western Mojave Desert, human settlement and land development have led to an estimated 16-fold increase in the common raven population over 25 years.
 Towns, landfills, sewage treatment plants and artificial ponds create sources of food and water for scavenging birds.
 Ravens also find nesting sites in utility poles and ornamental trees, and are attracted to roadkill on highways.
 The explosion in the common raven population in the Mojave has raised concerns for the desert tortoise, a threatened species.
 Common ravens prey upon juvenile tortoises, which have soft shells and move slowly.
 Plans to control the population have included shooting and trapping birds, as well as contacting landfill operators to ask that they reduce the amount of exposed garbage.
 A hunting bounty as a method of control was historically used in Finland from the mid-18th century until 1923.
 Culling has taken place to a limited extent in Alaska, where the population increase in common ravens is threatening the vulnerable Steller's eider (Polysticta stelleri).

 Ravens, like other corvids, are definitive hosts of West Nile Virus (WNV).
-The transmission can be from infected birds to humans, and ravens are susceptible to WNV.
+The transmission can be from infected birds to humans via Culex mosquito vectors, and ravens are susceptible to WNV.
 However, in a 2010 study, it was shown that the California Common Ravens did not have a high positivity rate of WNV.